 "I've been told a number of times from Mark and Zygi and [general manager] Rick [Spielman] they are pleased with the job we've done this season a number of times.
 I'm very appreciative of their support throughout the year.
-Very appreciative."Just a scare
+Very appreciative."

 A little more than 3 minutes remained in the third quarter Saturday when Vikings safety Harrison Smith delivered a tackle on Packers running back DuJuan Harris and immediately began writhing in agony.
 The Vikings already trailed 24-3, and the last thing they needed was to see one of their key starters lost to a serious injury.

 While his pain seemed to be severe -- so much so that concerned Packers players immediately began calling for the Vikings medical staff to come over -- Smith just needed the cramp in his left leg to be worked out.

 "I just couldn't really feel anything going on," Smith said.

 Smith's emergence this season was one of the most significant bright spots for a Vikings team that improved from 3-13 to 10-6.
 The rookie was a playmaker all season and had two interception returns for TDs.

 On Monday, as he cleaned out his locker for the offseason, Smith was asked whether he ever ran into the proverbial "rookie wall."

 "I think I kind of kept thinking that I have got to get through the regular season," Smith said.
 "I've got to make sure my body's all right, that I can last.
 That was hard.

 "And then the playoffs come around.
 And it's like, 'Wow, we have another possible however many games.'
 So staying on top of your body and getting back and staying on top of your mind, mentally energizing every week is a lot harder to do than you think it would be."